musikele/musikele.github.io/_drafts/_posts/what-s-the-programming-language-you-love-less.md

 ## Php

-Php was a revolution, in 2005 when you
+Php was a revolution, in 2005.

+At University we studied jsp in my course for web applications, but I was envy for other courses that used php for this.